The Ineffective Nature of the 30-Day Treatment Model

 Upon completing an inpatient care program, it is strongly recommended that any person in recovery participate in a transitional program such as sober living.
 Sober living homes provide a safe place that will help with the adjustment back into independent living.

 In sober living, many clients return to work or school while receiving the support and care necessary after inpatient care.
 For the most effective treatment, it is best for those in sober living to participate in outpatient care, which commonly takes place in the evenings after day-to-day tasks are completed.

 At Alo House, we treat outpatient care as a continuation of the work that began in the inpatient setting and provide clients with more advanced concepts and the important tools they’ll need to thrive in their independent lives.

 Los Angeles Sober Living

-After inpatient care at Alo House Recovery Centers, we strongly recommend our clients continue their recovery journey in sober living and many make the move to Summerhouse.
+After inpatient care at Alo House Recovery Centers, we strongly recommend our clients continue their recovery journey in sober living and many make the move to Summer House Sober Living.
 This sober living community is made up of five beautiful residences that are dispersed throughout Los Angeles County.

-Up until recently, all of the Summerhouse Sober Living homes were situated with close proximity to the beach, but as no two recovery journeys are alike, it became apparent that we needed to introduce more diversity to our homes in order to most effectively serve our clients.
+Up until recently, all of the Summer House Sober Living homes were situated with close proximity to the beach, but as no two recovery journeys are alike, it became apparent that we needed to introduce more diversity to our homes in order to most effectively serve our clients.

 Its job market, proximity to schools, art districts, tight knit community, healthy food options, focus on wellness, and independent housing options all make it a positive environment for those in outpatient care, and an ideal city in which to continue the journey to recovery.